pullatd/INFO648/README.md

 # INFO648
-This is the repository for Business Analytics
+This is the repository for Business Analytics.There will be anew folder for every lesson